- Debtor Name

 - Lien Definitions

-It is the responsibility of the secured party to get the debtor's name right.
-The Secretary of State's office will reject UCC liens and amendments that do not correctly identify debtor's name as required by RA9.
-Listed below are some helpful tips to consider when reflecting a debtor name on a UCC lien.
+It is important to reflect the debtor’s name correctly when completing a Financing Statement or an amendment to a Financing Statement.
+The Secretary of State's office will reject your document if it does not correctly identify the debtor’s name in accordance with 30-9A-516, MCA.
+Listed below are some helpful tips to consider when reflecting a debtor name on a UCC lien or amendment.

 - If the